cybercreek/yata/README.md

 ##  ``v1.0yata``

 This is Yata version 1.
-No way is it expected to work as we expected, it is the bare bones of the full application, you can test it out to get a general idea of how the script will work!.
+No way is it expected to work as we expect, it is the bare bones of the full application, you can test it out to get a general idea of how the script will work!.

 ## Contribute